Mazzy Star: Reformation and Seasons of Your Day (2010–2014)

 The band completed an 18-date Californian and European tour in 2012, their first since 2000.
 Performing at several major European festivals, the band consisted of original members Suki Ewers and Keith Mitchell, and were also joined by Sandoval's Warm Inventions band-mate Colm Ó Cíosóig and Keith Mitchell's son Paul, whose band the Brook Lee Catastrophe also served as the opening act of select shows.
 Pedal steel guitar was performed by Josh Yenne.
 After the final date of the tour in August 2012, David Roback stated that production on the album had completed and that it would see release "soon".
 In late 2012, several unreleased song titles composed by Hope Sandoval and David Roback were registered with the band's long-time publisher BMI, including "Flying Low" and "Spoon", both of which were performed multiple times on the tour.
 The band also launched an official merchandise store.

-On July 13, 2013, the band announced details of their fourth studio album, Seasons of Your Day, which was released on September 23, 2013 in the UK, followed a day later on September 24 in the US.
+On July 13, 2013, the band announced details of their fourth studio album, Seasons of Your Day, which was released on September 23, 2013, in the UK, followed a day later on September 24 in the US.
 The album reached a career-high No. 24 on the UK albums chart.
-The band began a North American tour on November 3, 2013 in support of the album.
+The band began a North American tour on November 3, 2013, in support of the album.
 On April 19, the band released two new songs as part of Record Store Day 2014.
-"I'm Less Here" and "Things" were released on 7" vinyl, with the run limited to 3,000 copies worldwide.
-On December 22, 2014, a 40-second clip of a previously unreleased song was posted on the band's official Facebook account.
+"I'm Less Here" and "Things" were released on 7-inch vinyl, with the run limited to 3,000 copies worldwide.

 Renewed solo activity (2016–2017)

-Hope Sandoval & The Warm Inventions released a 7" vinyl single titled "Isn't It True" for Record Store Day 2016.
+Hope Sandoval and the Warm Inventions released a 7-inch vinyl single titled "Isn't It True" for Record Store Day 2016.
 The track also features Jim Putnam of Radar Bros.
 A music video for the song was released on April 19, and is dedicated to Richie Lee of Acetone.
 The Warm Inventions' third studio album, Until the Hunter, was released on November 4 through the band's own independent record label, Tendril Tales.
 A second single from the album, "Let Me Get There" featuring Kurt Vile, was released on September 23.
-A new four-song EP from The Warm Inventions, Son of a Lady, was released on September 15, 2017.
+A new four-song EP from the Warm Inventions, Son of a Lady, was released on September 15, 2017.

 Sandoval contributed vocals to "I Don't Mind" by Psychic Ills, which was released on March 29, 2016.
 Four months later, Massive Attack released "The Spoils", which was her third collaboration with the band, following "Paradise Circus" and "Four Walls".
 A music video starring actress Cate Blanchett was released on August 9.

 Keith Mitchell, who played drums on all four Mazzy Star albums, died on May 14, 2017.